AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/best-practices-analyzer/using-best-practices-analyzer.md

 >[!NOTE]
 >You have the option to skip the automatic upload to CAM by selecting **Skip report auto upload to CAM**.
 If you choose to skip, you will need to manually download the BPA report as a comma-separated value file and then upload the file in CAM.
 It is recommended to use the upload key option since it streamlines the operation.

+>[!IMPORTANT]
+>When manually uploading to CAM, report sizes are restricted to approximately 200MB.
+For larger reports you will need to leverage the automatic upload.

 1. The **Generate** button becomes active when a valid key is provided.
 Click on **Generate** to initiate report generation.

    ![Generate Report](/help/journey-migration/best-practices-analyzer/assets/BPA_upload_key1.png)